A guide to the employment law developments most likely to impact your business.

 CROWNing Moment: Implications for Employers as CROWN Act Expands

-Texas is considering joining 19 other states and various local jurisdictions that ban discrimination based on hairstyle through the Creating a Respectful and Open Workplace for Natural Hair Act (the “CROWN Act”).
+Texas has now joined 20 other states and various local jurisdictions that ban discrimination based on hairstyle through the Creating a Respectful and Open Workplace for Natural Hair Act (the “CROWN Act”), which will go into effect September 1, 2023.
 The CROWN Act prohibits discrimination based on traits historically associated with race, including hair textures and styles. read more

 Congress Enacts New Protections for Nursing Employees